6 tips for a carefree EV holiday

 Rapid charging at Shell

-We're growing our network of rapid charge points - including new ultra-fast 175 kW and 150kW chargers.
+We're growing our network of rapid charge points - including new ultra-rapid 150kW+ chargers.
 Find out more about charging at Shell, and what we have on offer to recharge yourself whilst you're here.

 Order a charge card